erahhal/nixcfg/COOKBOOK.md

 COOKBOOK
 ========

-Various commands and techniques to get things done.
+Various information and commands and techniques to get things done.

+### Kernel versioning

+* Unstable always takes the latest LTS release
+* Stable sticks with the LTS at the time of the first release
+* Stable also provides a backport of the latest from unstable (linuxPackages_latest)

 ### Running a package flake from a github repo